CopernicaMarketingSoftware/Documentation/Publisher/en/database-export.md

 To export profiles or subprofiles based on results of email campaigns (like exporting all profiles that clicked last week), you first have to create the appropriate selection.
 After you built this selection, you can start the export dialog to export the profiles from this selection.

-## Exporting in Publisher

-To export a database or collection you should select in under **Profiles** and find the options to import/export under **Current view**.

-## Exporting in Marketing Suite

-It is not (yet) possible to export with Marketing Suite.

 ## More information